Jay Zeamer & Joe Sarnoski

 Shortly before noon Sergeant Able saw the northern shoreline of New Guinea in the distance and returned the co-pilot's position to Lieutenant Britton.
 Fighting waves of unconsciousness brought on by the loss of blood, Captain Zeamer still directed the return and subsequent landing.
 Fearful that Old 666 was so badly shot up that it wouldn't clear the Owen Stanley Range, he ordered Britton to land at Dobadura.
 Without hydraulics or brakes, the co-pilot managed to bring the ship home, taxiing to a stop at 1215.
 In only eight-and-a-quarter hours several lives had been changed, one life had been lost--and just perhaps, due to the incredible determination of one B-17 crew, thousands of Marines might be saved.

 The rescue crew that welcomed Old 666 to Dobadura that day were astounded by what they saw.
-The fortress bore the marks of 187 bullet holes, and gaping wounds from five 20mm cannon.
+The fortress bore the marks of 187 bullet holes, and gaping wounds from five 20mm cannons.
 While the wounded were helped to the ground and loaded in ambulances, the semi-conscious Zeamer overheard one-man remark:

 "Get the pilot last.
 He's dead!"

 Jay's determination to live was perhaps the only thing more incredible than what he had accomplished in the cockpit of Old 666 on a fateful mission over the Buka Passage.
 In his own memoirs, Fifth Air Force Commander General George Kenney wrote: "Jay Zeamer and his crew performed a mission that still stands out in my mind as an epic of courage unequaled in the annals of air warfare."

 Raymond Sarnoski died in the arms of Pudgy Pugh on the flight home.
 His personal determination to remain at his guns during the most critical moments of the mission had made the difference, but he paid for it with his life.
 Two days after the mission a memorial service was held to remember Lieutenant Raymond Sarnoski, and the bombardier was buried on a knoll near the New Guinea airstrip.
 Sergeants Able and Vaughn obtained permission to leave the hospital beds where their wounds were being treated in order to attend the ceremony.
 The four un-injured members of the crew were also present, as were scores of other airmen.